Montana de Oro State Park

 The park is over 8,000 acres in size and one of the largest in the state.

 The name Montana de Oro State Park means “mountain of gold”

 It comes from the profusion of buttercups and California poppies in the spring and early summer.

 This park is indeed a treasure since there are so many things to do here.
 So let’s talk about the beach here first…

 This is a magical section of California coastline AND it’s really not a place for swimming.
 Like Big Sur, Montana de Oro has steep dropoffs and treacherous currents and undertows.

 There is a nice beach here, at Spooner’s Cove, which is somewhat sandy but is mostly pebbly nearer the water.
 The cove is a good place for wading and climbing the rocks and enjoying the sun and surf.
 Islay Creek also empties into the ocean here and at times forms a little fresh water pond right on the sand

 Beyond Spooner’s Cove there are beautiful terraces on which are easy hiking trails at the end of which are great views of the rocky coast below the bluffs.
 Most of the bluffs are no more than 1/4 to 1/3 of a mile from the parking area.

-Accessible parking, restrooms, trails and picnic tables.
-More information available here
+Accessibility: Accessible parking, restrooms, trails and picnic tables.
+More information available here and here.

 The Central Coast Natural History Association leads walks and hikes through the park with various themes – photography, wildlife, native plant life, and others.
 They call them – “Adventures with Nature”.
 A number of the photos on this page were taken by the docents of these adventures.